-On behalf of the Board of Directors, I am pleased to present the Annual Report of Captii Limited for the financial year ended 31 December 2020.
+On behalf of the board of directors, I am pleased to present the annual report of Captii Limited for the financial year ended 31 December 2021.

-A year of contrasts
+Another year of contrasts

-Our Group entered the 2020 financial year on the back of thirteen profitable years.
+Our group entered the 2021 financial year on the back of thirteen consecutive years of profit.